Introduction

 Limitations

-- Sending values from Intuiface (post/patch) on Airtable will not work if the target entry is defined as numeral value;
+- Sending values from Intuiface (post/patch) on Airtable will not work if the target entry is defined as a numeral value;

 - Audio files cannot be played;